Things you never knew about Charles Dickens

 While many of Dickens' novels feature London heavily, there's one book that features an astounding number of London sites.
 It's not Great Expectations or Oliver Twist, it's actually Barnaby Rudge - one of Dickens' early historical novels set against the backdrop of London's anti-Catholic Gordon Riots.

-The author was born to John and Elizabeth Dickens in 1812 out in Portsmouth and had several siblings.
-They were a poor family and after failing to pay his debts, Charles' father was sent to prison for six months - forcing 12-year-old Charles to work at a boot polish factory for three years and forming the backdrop for his characters' experiences of child labour in Oliver Twist.
+The author was born to John and Elizabeth Dickens in 1812 in Portsmouth and had several siblings.
+They were a poor family, and after failing to pay his debts, Charles' father was sent to prison for six months - forcing 12-year-old Charles to work at a boot polish factory for three years and forming the backdrop for his characters' experiences of child labour in Oliver Twist.
+As they say, write what you know.
+And thankfully, it wasn't just for fame, success, and money, as this work also helped to influence the repeal of child labour laws in the UK.

 Before penning some of Britain's greatest literary works, Dickens actually worked as a journalist for a number of years for the likes of The Mirror of Parliament and The True Sun.
 He even worked as a parliamentary reporter in 1833 for The Morning Chronicle before his writing career took off in 1836 with The Pickwick Papers.
 He later became a newspaper editor.